in Aventura, Florida

 Is rhinoplasty safe?

-How long is rhinoplasty recovery?
+How long is the recovery for a rhinoplasty ?

 The initial recovery from rhinoplasty takes approximately two to three weeks.
 Most patients can return to work within two weeks of their surgery.
 It may take up to a whole year for the nose to fully recover.